 For more information on the prevalent points of GDPR please refer to our top tips for GDPR compliance.

-To discuss any matters relating to the above or any other commercial or corporate requirements, please contact Nicole Rowe, Corporate Executive in the Corporate and Commercial Team on 01737 854 531 or email [email protected]
+To discuss any matters relating to the above or any other commercial or corporate requirements, please contact a member of our Corporate and Commercial Team

 Other articles from September's newsletter